Table of Contents

 1. Employee Stock Ownership Plan or ESOP

 An ESOP is a stock benefit plan and is among the most common forms of employee ownership.
 This plan covers 14.2 million people working predominantly for privately held companies.
 Departing owners of a closely-held company often create ESOPs.
-ESOPS motivate and reward employees and allow employees to borrow money for acquiring new assets.
+ESOPS motivates and rewards employees and allows employees to borrow money for acquiring new assets.

 How ESOPs Work